cloudmesh-community/book/chapters/preface/create.md

 cd book
 ```

-To open an interactive shell into the image you say
+To open an interactive shell into the image, you say

 ```bash
 $ make shell